 This purposes major change in our understanding the Canaanite culture, and the origins of Yahweh as this is further supported directly in the Psalms itself:

 Furthermore, the sons of EL are referenced as gods, the sons of EL and not angels or even monotheistic in reference to Yahweh what-so-ever.
-This follows further into the inheritance to which shouldn’t be there if we at all understand what an inheritance is.
-Meaning that in order to inherit something, it must be given to you by another.
-Usually by a Parent or Family member after they had passed away.
-This is pretty hard evidence that Yahweh is not EL Shaddai, but rather his son bidding for his seat as the title “Most High” of the divine court.
+This follows further into the inheritance to which shouldn’t be there if we at all understand what inheritance is.
+Meaning that in order to inherit something, it must be given to you by another such by a dying parent or family member.
+This is pretty hard evidence that Yahweh is not EL Shaddai, but rather his son bidding for his seat as the “Most High” of the divine court.
 The evidence for this has further collaborated in Deuteronomy as we can see when we compare the Dead Sea Scrolls with Deuteronomy 32:

 From the dead sea scrolls: